jianguda/mrncs/README.md

 NDCG: the Normalized Discounted Cumulative Gain (NDCG) score (the higher the better)

-NBOW performs the best, and performances of the other three models are similar to each other but vary on different corpuses.
+NBoW performs the best, and performances of the other three models are similar to each other but vary on different corpuses.

 **Time Cost for Training (Hours)**